Mental Health Benefits Of Cycling

 As most of us are aware, riding our bikes is great for our physical health.
-It also improves fitness, reduces body fat and many other improvements to our health.
+It improves fitness, reduces body fat and many other improvements to our health.
 But what about the benefits to our mental health?

-1. Exercise Improves Mood
+1. Exercise Improves Mood and Mental Health

 Studies show that just half an hour each day of exercise helps improve peoples mood and well-being.
 People who have an active lifestyle reported feeling in a better mood and general well-being than people who did not.
 One of the easiest ways to implement 30 minutes of physical activity is biking to work.